-Ellen Falconer has been a doctor student at RCM since January 2018.
+Ellen Falconer has been a doctoral student at RCM since January 2018.
 Her research looks at the piano music of Alfredo Casella, and investigating performance practice, repertory and compositional style of Italian Modernism.
-Her research specifically looks at performance and stylistic analysis as a method for cultural understanding and regeneration.
-Currently, Ellen is under the supervision of Christina Guillaumier, Danny Driver, and Gabriele Rossi Rognoni .
+Currently, Ellen is under the supervision of Christina Guillaumier and Danny Driver.

-In 2018, Ellen was awarded the Borsa di Venezia, to complete a Scholar in Residence programme at the Fondazione Girogio Cini in Venice for three months between July and October, where she als performed and gave lecture-recitals as part of her residency.
-In October 2018, was also invited to the Library of Congress, Washington DC (USA) as a visiting Scholar.
-Ellen’s studies are partly supported by a minor RCM bursary.
+In 2018, Ellen was awarded the Borsa di Venezia, to complete a Scholar in Residence programme at the Fondazione Girogio Cini in Venice for three months between July and October, where she also performed and gave lecture-recitals as part of her residency.
+In July 2019, Ellen was a Visiting Scholar at the Library of Congress.
+She travels to Italy frequently as part of her research interests, working in many archives.

 Faculties / departments: Research